ismaildawoodjee/GreatEx/README.md

       - Same destination database but with schema `public`, where the final transformed data is located

     Each Datasource has its own Python script in the `dags/scripts/python/` folder where batches of data can be sampled, Expectation Suites created, and Checkpoints can be configured.
-The `utils` file contains all the imports and variables that are common across all Datasources.
+The `utils.py` file contains the imports and variables that are common across all Datasources.
+The following fields show an example configuration in the `utils.py` file, where they should be stored as environment variables (and stored in the `config_variables.yml` file):

+        VALIDATION_ACTION_NAME = "email_on_validation_failure"
+        NOTIFY_ON = "failure"
+        SMTP_ADDRESS = smtp.gmail.com
+        SMTP_PORT = 587
+        SENDER_LOGIN = sender-gmail@gmail.com
+        SENDER_PASSWORD = sender-gmail-password
+        RECEIVER_EMAILS = receiver-email1@gmail.com,receiver-email2@mail.com

-    The variables for connecting to Datasources are already in the Python scripts, and they can be renamed/modified if needed.
+    The fields for connecting to Datasources are already in the Python scripts, and they can be renamed/modified if needed.
 Running the `connect_to_datasource()` function should automatically populate the `great_expectations.yml` file and add a new Datasource.
+An example configuration for the destination database fields are shown below:

+        DATASOURCE_NAME = "retail_dest"
+        EXPECTATION_SUITE_NAME = "retail_dest_suite"
+        CHECKPOINT_NAME = "retail_dest_checkpoint"
+        DATABASE_CONN = "postgresql+psycopg2://destdb1:destdb1@postgres-dest:5432/destdb"
+        INCLUDE_SCHEMA_NAME = True
+        SCHEMA_NAME = "public"
+        TABLE_NAME = "retail_profiling"
+        DATA_ASSET_NAME = "public.retail_profiling"

+    These fields are different depending on the Datasource that we are connecting to (CSV, database, etc.).
+    Again, sensitive credentials such as the database connection string should be stored as environment variables or in the `config_variables.yml` file, which should not tracked by Git.

 3. After connecting to a Datasource and sampling a batch of data, we can create an Expectation Suite out of it.
    I defined three example Expectations for each Datasource, but more can be added depending on the rigor of testing